-(1) the Chairperson shall establish a grant category for projects, productions, workshops, or programs that are of
+(1) the Chairperson shall establish a grant category for Grants. projects, productions, workshops, or programs that are of notional impact or availability or are able to tour several States:

 (4) the Chairperson shall encourage the use of grants to improve and support community-based music performance and education.